 Central African Republic

-This fragile state has left many families struggling to meet their basic needs.
+As this insecure situation worsens, many families are struggling to meet their basic needs.

 Oxfam in the Central African Republic